 Mid century modern furniture is usually paired either with a very retro style or an incredibly modern one; by and large, there isn’t much middle ground between dark-wood-and-gem-tones and stark-lines-and-cool-colors.
 But lately mid century modern style chairs have found their way into a distinctly different, Nordic-inspired decor: Scandinavian modern design.
 This style is all about simple, stark, sun-soaked spaces.
-This might seem like a big departure from the norm, but mid century modern chairs are right at home in this style, which combines the warmth of a mid century modern decor with the striking elegance of a more modern space.
+This might seem like a big departure from the norm.
+But mid century modern chairs are right at home in this style, which combines the warmth of a mid century decor with the striking elegance of a more modern space.

 On the other end of the spectrum, leather-and-metal mid century modern chairs, like this iconic Wassily chair, can give this same simple, open, natural style a very chic modern appeal.
-While many mid century modern chairs are very sleek, curvy, and ergonomic in design, others are strikingly unusual (this one in particular is made of a series of leather straps pulled tight on a tubular metal frame).
-That, combined with the use of black leather and metal rather than white plastic or wood give the room a very different vibe, and stand out in contrast to the warm neutral backdrop.
+While many mid century modern chairs are very sleek, curvy, and ergonomic in design, others are strikingly unusual.
+This one in particular cosists of a series of leather straps pulled tight on a tubular metal frame.
+The use of black leather and metal rather than white plastic or wood give the room a very different vibe.
+It’s a little less Nordic-feeling, but will stand out in beautiful contrast to the warm neutral backdrop.

 Scandinavian modernism is nothing if not an extremely simple, minimalist style.
-But mid century modern chairs are a good mate for this type of design because they’re deceptively simple themselves: the perfectly ergonomic shapes seem effortless, the lines clean, and the materials subtle and unobtrusive.
+But mid century modern chairs are a good mate for this type of design because they’re deceptively simple themselves; the perfectly ergonomic shapes seem effortless, the lines clean, and the materials subtle and unobtrusive.
 But those same “simple” designs are widely considered prizes of 20th century design, and are immensely aesthetically pleasing.